harrymd/Ouroboros/README.md

 ### Running the codes

-Instructions for using the various codes are given in `README.md` files in the following directories:
+Instructions for using the various codes are given in separate `README.md` files in the following directories:

  * `modes/` Calculating the normal modes of a given model.
  * `kernels/` Calculating the sensitivity kernels of modes.
  * `summation/` Calculating synthetic seismograms with mode summation.
+ * `mineos/` Python wrappers for the [*Mineos*](https://geodynamics.org/cig/software/mineos/) normal-mode library, useful for comparison with *Ouroboros*.